mbulamboma/PhisingDetector-With-OWASP-CodeScanning/security/SECURITY.md

 Uses OWASP Dependency Check to scan your Python dependencies for known security vulnerabilities.
 The tool:

 1. Downloads the latest vulnerability database
-2. Scans all packages in `requirements.txt`
+2. Scans all packages in `webapp/requirements.txt`
 3. Checks against CVE (Common Vulnerabilities and Exposures) database
-4. Generates detailed reports in HTML, JSON, and XML formats
+4. Generates detailed reports in `security/security-reports/`

 ## Prerequisites